Trunk-based development

 or mainline

 using a version control system of their choice.
-Instead of creating long-lived feature branches, developers make changes directly on the main branch, which is continuously integrated and tested.
+Instead of creating long-lived feature branches, developers make changes directly to the main

-branch (which happens several times a day), a suite of automated tests are run before and after the merge to determine whether or not the change introduces bugs/regressions.
-Every change to trunk
+branch (which often happens several times a day), a suite of automated tests run before and after the merge to determine whether or not the change introduces regressions.

 triggers a build and a series of automated tests.
 A change that breaks your trunk